Interior Painting Best Practices Part 4: Advanced Techniques for a Flawless Finish

 2. Superior Aesthetic Finish

 Professional painters achieve smooth, streak-free walls by using techniques like "tipping off" (lightly brushing over wet paint to remove roller marks) and maintaining a wet edge.
 These methods eliminate common flaws that detract from the final appearance.
 A survey by Houzz found that 78% of homeowners prioritize a smooth finish over color choice.
+Advanced cutting-in with an angled sash brush produces razor-sharp lines without tape, saving time and delivering a clean, custom look.

 3. Cost and Time Efficiency